patrickoser/social-app/README.md

 reference for later.

 Working on:

-    I get an error when reloading PostPage after navigating to it.
-It says it is not able to read 'id'.
-Probably has to do with the way I am passing 'Post' to 'PostPage'/ how the key is passed/some combination of the two.
-Could also be a heirarchy issue.
+    The problem with the PostPage not reloading properly is because the context within PostPage is not able to be fetched/initialized by the time the component tried to access it.

-    The problem with the PostPage not reloading properly is likely because the context within PostPage is not able to be fetched/initialized by the time the component tried to access it.
+    I should have logic in context that will help deal with this on all pages.

 Currently:
     db still pops up as an issue when clicking on Profile.